Tips for driving in the rain

 Rainy Driving Tips

-FBD advise that the most critical safety tip for driving in wet weather is to make sure you can see and be seen, as in stormy conditions; it is more difficult to see other vehicles, road signs and the road itself.
+FBD advise that the most critical safety tip for driving in the rain is to make sure you can see and be seen, as in stormy conditions; it is more difficult to see other vehicles, road signs and the road itself.
 Here are some tips for staying safe:

 Slow down! – It takes longer to stop or adjust in wet weather.